Gregorios of Parumala: Priesthood

-Geevarghese Mar Gregorios was born into a well-known family of Malankara Christians, with a lineage that can be traced back to the brotherhood of Mor Anthrayos, a bishop of the Syriac Orthodox Church in Jerusalem.
-He was taught by his uncle Geevarghese Malpan and was ordained the 9-year-old Geevarghese, a qoruyo (sub-deacon) on the Feast of the Cross (Kanni 14, M.E.1033 / 26 September 1857) at the age of ten by Malankara Metropolitan Mathews Mar Athanasius at St. George Syrian Cathedral, Karingachira.
+Mar Gregorios Gevargis was born into the Chathuruthil family, with a lineage that can be traced back to the brotherhood of Mor Anthrayos, a bishop of the Syriac Orthodox Church in Jerusalem.
+He was taught by his uncle Geevarghese Malpan and was ordained a qoruyo (sub-deacon) on the Feast of the Cross (Kanni 14, M.E.1033 / 26 September 1857) at the age of ten by Malankara Metropolitan Mathews Mar Athanasius at St. George Syrian Cathedral, Karingachira.

 He continued his training with Malpan until the latter died from smallpox.
 Gregorios was also infected with smallpox but survived.
-He was ordained as a Mshamshono (Deacon) by Yuyakim Mor Koorilos Reesh-Episcopa of Malankara (Patriarchal Delegate of Malankara) then after one month Priest at the age of 18 in 1865 also Cor-Episcopa (Monk-Archpriest) again by Yuyakim Mor Koorilos Reesh-Episcopa of Malankara (Patriarchal Delegate of Malankara) and as a Ramban (monk-priest) at the age of 22 by Malankara Metropolitan Joseph Mar Dionysios in 1872.
+He was ordained as a mshamshono (deacon) by Yuyakim Mor Koorilos Reesh-Episcopa of Malankara (patriarchal delegate of Malankara) then after one month Priest at the age of 18 in 1865 also chorbishop (monk-archpriest) again by Yuyakim Mor Koorilos and as a ramban (monk-priest) at the age of 22 by Malankara Metropolitan Joseph Mar Dionysios in 1872.

 On 10 December 1876, the Ignatius Peter IV Patriarch of Antioch, promoted the 28-year old Gregorios to be a Metropolitan at St. Thomas Jacobite Syrian Church, Vadakkan Paravoor, at which point his official name became Geevarghese Mar Gregorios.
 He was the youngest of who all were elevated as bishops and was called Kochu Thirumeni (Young Bishop).
 Gregorios was given the charge of Niranam Diocese.

 Metropolitan

 In his bishopric, in the Niranam Diocese, Gregorios established various churches and was the motivator to establish schools in different parts of Malankara.
 In the late 1890s, many educational institutions were started by the Malankara Church under the initiative and guidance of him and Joseph Mar Dionysius.
 Examples of these include St. Thomas School at Mulanthuruthy, St. Ignatius School at Kunnamkulam, and the Syrian English School (now known as MGM High School) at Thiruvalla.

 Following the death of fellow metropolitans (bishops), the administration of Thumpamon and Kollam dioceses was also passed down to him.
 In 1887, the first block of the Parumala Seminary was consecrated.

 By 1895, Gregorios had made Parumala his main spiritual centre.
 The church that he founded there in that year was consecrated to Saint Peter and Saint Paul.
 He would wake at 4 am to pray the Shehimo prayers and he fasted on Wednesday and Fridays, as well as during Lent.

 Geevarghese visited Jerusalem in 1895.
-He visited almost all the important places of Christendom and led the Passion Week services at Syrian Orthodox Church in the Holy City with accompanied members Geevarghese Mar Dionysius of Vattasseril, Kochuparambil Paulose Mar Koorilos and Sleeba Mar Osthatheos (Later Patriarchal Delegate of Malankara) led as guide.
+He visited almost all the important places of Christendom and led the Passion Week services at Syrian Orthodox Church in the Holy City with accompanied members Geevarghese Mar Dionysius of Vattasseril, Kochuparambil Paulose Mar Koorilos and Sleeba Mor Osthathios of Arthat (Later Patriarchal Delegate of Malankara) led as guide.
 On his return, he collected a certain amount from all the Parishes in Malankara and sent a Silver Cross as offering to the Holy church in Jerusalem.